-The department chair is directly responsible to the dean of his/her respective school.
+The department chair is directly responsible to the Dean of Instruction; the process for selecting a department chair is described in Section 4.10.3.
 The department chair is the designated collegial leader charged with the management and control of that academic department's programs, courses, planning, and resources.
-The chair makes recommendations through the dean of the school in matters of budgets, personnel, and other resources.
+The chair makes recommendations through the Dean of Instruction in matters of budgets, personnel, and other resources.
 Class scheduling and planning are among the activities of the department which are coordinated through regularly scheduled meetings of departmental faculty.
 The department chair is charged with leadership in five areas: (1) instructional program management, (2) personnel management, (3) financial and facilities administration management, (4) department and program development, and (5) academic leadership.
 The department chair exercises leadership in planning, excellence in teaching and scholarly development and is the advocate for his/her department.